 - Use a cookie scoop to scoop the cookie dough onto a baking sheet.
 Press each cookie dough ball down slightly.

-- Bake for 10 minutes and remove them to cool.
+- Bake for 10-12 minutes, depending on the size of the cookies, and remove them to cool.

 Notes